+-mss

-NWP SAF AWDP User Manual and Reference Guide Doc ID: NWPSAF-KN-UD-???Version: 1.0kDate: October 2007 -mss Use the Multiple Solution Scheme for Ambiguity Removal.
+Use the Multiple Solution Scheme for Ambiguity Removal.

 If the Multiple Solution Scheme (MSS) is switched on, AWDP internally works with 144 different solutions for the wind vector.
 If MSS is switched off, AWDP calculates two solutions at most.
-MSS is switched off as default. -armeth <meth></meth> Choose ambiguity removal method.
+MSS is switched off as default.

+-armeth <meth>

+Choose ambiguity removal method.

 Valid methods are: 1strank - the wind solution with the lowest distance to the GMF (residual) is selected, bgclosest - the wind solution closest to the background model wind is selected, prescat - see section 6.5, 2dvar - 2DVAR, see section 6.4.
-The default is 2dvar. -par <parfile></parfile> Read 2DVAR. parameters from a file.
-Parameters are read from an ASCII file <parfile>.
-This option is intended for research activities.
-More information can be found in the Fortran code of AWDP and genscat.</parfile> -ana Write 2DVAR analyses to a file called twodvar_analyses.txt.
-This option is intended for research activities.
-More information can be found in the Fortran code of AWDP and genscat. -binof <file></file> Write selected data of each WVC to a binary output file.
+The default is 2dvar.

+-par, -ana, -tc, -varqc, -ocf Various options intended for research activities.

+More information can be found in the Fortran code of AWDP and genscat.

+-binof <file> Write selected data of each WVC to a binary output file.

 Data are written to a binary file <file>.
 This option is intended for research activities.
-More information on the file format can be found in the Fortran code of AWDP.</file> -writeall Write all data to BUFR output, including level 2 input data.
+More information on the file format can be found in the Fortran code of AWDP.

+-writeall Write all data to BUFR output, including level 2 input data.

 In the normal near-real time processing, a mixture of level 1b and (recent) level 2 data is fed into AWDP in order to provide more data, which is beneficial for ambiguity removal.
 Only those data rows which were level 1b input, are written to the level 2 output file.
-This option overrides this behaviour and writes all rows to the output file. -handleall Perform NWP collocation, inversion and writing of output in all cells.
-By default, these steps are done only for cells which are level 1b input, see the description at the -writeall option.
-The ambiguity removal is always performed for all input cells.
-This option is useful for reprocessing level 2 data. -nws <n></n> Write N wind solutions in BUFR output (default 2).
-The number of wind solutions to be written into the ASCAT BUFR format is flexible due to the use of the so-called delayed replication and can be chosen between 2 (for normal processing) and 144 (for MSS processing). -subc <sc></sc> Set id of sub-centre in each WVC of the BUFR output to SC.
-By default it is copied from input. -mon Switch on the monitoring function.
+This option overrides this behaviour and writes all rows to the output file.

+-handleall Perform NWP collocation, inversion, ambiguity removal and output writing in all WVCs.

+By default, these steps are done only for WVCs which are level 1b input, see the description at the -writeall option.
+This option is useful for reprocessing level 2 data.

+Write N wind solutions in BUFR output (default 2). -nws <N>

+The number of wind solutions to be written into the ASCAT BUFR format is flexible due to the use of the so-called delayed replication and can be chosen between 1 (providing only the selected wind solution) and 144

+(providing all wind solutions in MSS processing).

+-subc <SC> Set id of sub-centre in each WVC of the BUFR output to SC.

+By default it is copied from input.

+Switch on the monitoring function. -mon

-The monitoring results are written in an ASCII file with the name monitoring_report.txt.
+The monitoring results are written in an ASCII file with the name monitoring\report.txt.
 By default, no monitoring file is produced.

--verbosity <L> Set the verbosity level to L (default is 0).
+Set the verbosity level to L (default is 0). -verbosity <L>

 If the verbosity level is -1 or smaller, no output is written to the standard output except error messages.
 If the verbosity level equals 0 only some top level processing information is written to output.
 If the verbosity level is 1 or greater, also additional information is given.

-The normal mode of operation of AWDP is wind processing, i.e. a BUFR or PFS file is read and the various processing steps are performed.
+The normal mode of operation of AWDP is wind processing, i.e., a BUFR or PFS file is read and the various processing steps are performed.
 Note that by default, AWDP does not recalculate data that are already present in the input.
 For example, if a WVC already contains model winds then the GRIB collocation will not be done for this WVC; if a WVC already contains wind solutions then the wind inversion will not be performed.
-Only the ambiguity removal step is always performed for all WVCs.
 This behaviour is desired when near-real time processing is performed and a mixture of level 1b and level 2 files is fed into AWDP.
 If one wants to perform reprocessing of level 2 files, the behaviour of AWDP can be changed by the command line options, e.g. the -handleall option.